Capture of Mametz: 1 July

 The right-hand battalion of the 20th Brigade advanced on a 400 yd front and overran the German troops in the front line trench before they could throw any hand grenades, although the left-hand company was held up by uncut wire in a dip and suffered many casualties, before the trench beyond the wire was attacked from the flank, by when the creeping barrage was too far forward.
 The number of casualties increased quickly, because of small-arms fire from The Shrine, a strong point in front of Cemetery Trench and from Mametz beyond but by 7:55 a.m. the most advanced troops had reached Shrine Alley, which passed through the railway halt 300 yd behind the front line, into Cemetery Trench and small parties were on the road between the halt and the village.
 Massed machine-gun fire began from a cutting further on along the south side of the Maricourt road, which had been planned to have been occupied by the centre battalion.
 Most of the right-hand battalion began to attack the dugouts in the cutting, which took most of the morning and the rest of the battalion were unable to get beyond Shrine Alley.

-In the centre of the brigade area, the middle battalion had assembled about 250 yd behind the British front line and advanced into no man's land, where it was met with a "devastating" machine-gun barrage from the German support trench, long-range fire from Fricourt Wood and enfilade fire from trenches south of the village.
-Many casualties were caused before the battalion reached Mansell Copse, half-way across the 400 yd of no man's land but the lines of companies pressed on to the German front line trench and some groups advanced to the support trench 250 yd further on.
-The main and communication trenches were slowly captured and several prisoners taken but it was impossible to resume the advance and the remaining troops of the battalion gave covering fire to the battalions attacking on the flanks.
+In the centre of the brigade area, the middle battalion had assembled about 250 yd behind the British front line and advanced into no man's land, where it was met with devastating machine-gun barrage from the German support trench, long-range fire from Fricourt Wood and enfilade fire from trenches south of the village.
+Many casualties were suffered before the battalion reached Mansell Copse, half-way across the 400 yd of no man's land but the lines of companies pressed on to the German front line trench and some groups advanced to the support trench 250 yd further on.
+The main and communication trenches were slowly captured and several prisoners taken but it was impossible to resume the advance and the remaining troops gave covering fire to the battalions attacking on the flanks.
 Reinforcements went forward at 7:40 a.m. but also lost many men in no man's land.